-The preparation of this annual comprehensive financial report was made possible by the dedicated services of the staff of the Finance and Administration, Community Development, Police, Municipal Court and Parks and Recreation departments.
-Our sincere appreciation is extended to all members of the staff, whose efforts made this report possible, with specific recognition provided for the work completed by Accounting Manager Debbie Long, Accountant Joanna Marin, and Deputy City Administrator/Finance Director Brian Scott.
+The preparation of this comprehensive annual financial report was made possible by the dedicated services of the staff of the Finance and Administration, Community Development, Police, Municipal Court and Parks and Recreation departments.
+Our sincere appreciation is extended to all members of the staff, whose efforts made this report possible, with specific recognition provided for the work completed by Budget and Finance Manager Christine Korth and Accountant Joanna Marin.